IsaacOpata/Cryptanalysis-Program/README.md

 Overview:
-This program is a simple frequency analysis-based decryption tool for Caesar ciphers.
+This program is a frequency analysis-based decryption tool for Caesar ciphers.
 It reads a ciphertext from a file, analyzes the frequency of characters, determines the most likely shift value, and then decrypts the ciphertext using that shift value.